ChrisXioannou/Networking-Cybersecurity-Interview-Cheatsheet-for-Beginners/README.md

 💡 **Remember:** TCP sacrifices speed for **reliability**, ensuring every packet arrives in order and without errors.

 ### **2. DHCP (Dynamic Host Configuration Protocol)**

-You may have noticed in the OSI model that we listed **DHCP** in the Application layer —
-but DHCP deserves its own explanation because it works a bit differently than other protocols.
+You may have noticed in the OSI model that there is no **DHCP** DHCP deserves its own explanation because it works a bit differently than other protocols.
+HERE LEFT!!

 When a new device connects to a network, it doesn’t have an IP address yet.
 So how can it communicate with anything — especially before TCP even starts?

 That’s where **broadcasts** come in.

----

 ### **How DHCP Works**